svrooij/teams-monitor/README.md

 This app needs either `.NET6` or `.NET7` installed on your machine.

+## Library available

+There also is a [library](https://github.com/svrooij/teams-monitor/blob/main/LIBRARY.md) available, if you want to use this in your own application.

 ## What does Teams Monitor do?

 It [connects](#teams-has-a-local-api) to Teams and allows you to send the realtime data from your Teams client to any server (flowchart only displays at github).